 Fraudulent Charges

-It is the cardholder’s responsibility to contact Bank of America directly at (888) 449-2273 if there are charges that are unauthorized or unrecognized on his/her account.
+It is the cardholder’s responsibility to contact the Bank of America Fraud Department directly at 888-449-2273 if there are unauthorized or unrecognized charges on his/her account.
 The disputed charge should be communicated to Bank of America as soon as it is discovered.
+You have 60 days to dispute a transaction.

 Top